chmccarthy/pangenome-pipelines/README.md

 ## Requirements

-Each analysis in McCarthy & Fitzpatrick (in revision) using these pipelines was performed on a HPC cluster with a PBS scheduler.
+Each analysis in McCarthy & Fitzpatrick (2019) using these pipelines was performed on a HPC cluster with a PBS scheduler.
 These pipelines have also been tested in other Linux and macOS environments.

 - Python
   - [Biopython](https://biopython.org/)